-It is this darkness of our minds that Plato, Aristotle, and Socrates spent their entire existence questioning and trying to understand.
+Probably this is the darkness of our minds that Plato, Aristotle, and Socrates spent their entire existence questioning and trying to understand.
 The solution to this problematic you will find it, of course, in the story of the cave in the book “The Republic” of Plato, that the French philosopher Jean J. Rousseau also said, "the greatest book ever written in philosophy", and quote:

 "Human beings are in the darkness where the only illumination is from a fire behind them and the only things they see are the shadows cast on the wall in front of them (…).
 These poor souls see only the dim shadows of images and believe them to be the only reality.
 Somehow, and mysteriously someone escapes and makes things as they really are, and he goes back to tell the others that what they believe to be true is only an illusion of the reality.
 Now they are convinced that he has lost his mind.
 Because he does not believe what they all believe.
 For this fact, he no longer belongs, he has become a stranger.”

-This is perhaps this wisdom that Socrates saw in Alcibiades: a tremendous intelligence.
-The question that is open for future debates, of course is: Could Alcibiades understand the powerful ability of his mind and the capability of passionately pursuit of what he loves (i.e. his philosophy and his wisdom) no matter what others think about him or his unique art form of expression?
+It is perhaps, this wisdom that Socrates saw in his protégé Alcibiades: a tremendous intelligence.
+The question that is open for future debates, of course is: Could Alcibiades understand the powerful ability of his mind and the capability of passionately pursuit of what he loves (i.e. his unique art form of expression, philosophy and wisdom,) no matter what others think about him?

-Ladies and gentlemen it is a privilege and an honor to introduce you to this new trend of expression from a philosophical point of view: The "INTERPRESSIONISM" movement.
+Ladies and gentlemen it is a privilege and an honor to introduce you to this trend of expression.
+This revolutionary new concept: The "INTERPRESSIONISM" movement.